TyrfingMjolnir/grimwire/README.md

 ### Overview

-Grimwire connects applications directly to each other.
-Its persistent "relay" servers locate users and establish connections, and its apps use Local.js to host Web services from the browser.
-Together, they create a user-hosted Web where each opened page can get a URL and act like a .com.
+Grimwire is a downloadable node.js "relay" for users to create accounts, find who's online, and establish connections between their Web applications.
+Every connected page is assigned a URL, and, using Local.js, handles Web requests like a .com.

 ### Why?

-To extend the Web so user-controlled software can easily run services without having to register a domain or rent a server.
+So user-controlled software can easily run services without having to register a domain or rent a server.
 Grimwire's apps are frictionless hosts that can run off the browsers of desktops, notebooks, or even tablets and phones.
-By using links, metadata, and a relay-hosted index, applications can provide vital services (data storage, friend lists, music streaming, etc) to each other, giving the user control over where data goes.
+By using links, metadata, and a relay-hosted index, applications can provide vital services (data storage, contact lists, messaging, etc) to each other, giving the user control over where data goes.

 ### How?

 Users register with relays - Grimwire instances - which run as traditional Web services on registered hostnames.
 Then, users authorize 3rd-party apps to subscribe to streams on the relay and exchange connection information with the other applications.
-When apps join, they are assigned URLs (which look like httpl://bob@bobs-relay.com!bobs-app.com).
-Users can find links to the apps, then make requests to the URL to connect and exchange data.
+When apps join, they are assigned URLs (which look like `httpl://bob@bobs-relay.com!bobs-app.com`).
+Users can then find links to the apps and make requests, which automatically establishes the connection and exchanges the data.

 Once connected, apps use HTTPL - a messaging protocol similar to HTTP - to make Ajax requests to each other.
-This is managed by the [Local.js library](https://github.com/grimwire/local), which provides a promises-based Ajax interface.
-The apps register server functions to handle the requests, and receive peer info with the request to make permission decisions.
-Developers who have used node.js should feel fairly at-home with the API.
+This is managed by the [Local.js library](https://github.com/grimwire/local), which provides a promises-based Ajax interface and a server API not unlike node.js.
+The apps then register server functions to handle the requests and (using attached peer info) make permission decisions.

 ---

 *Grimwire is in public beta.
-If you run into bugs or find an improvement, email me at pfrazee@gmail.com.
+If you run into bugs or have any suggestions, feel free to email me at pfrazee@gmail.com.
 If you're familiar with GitHub, you can file issue reports at [github.com/grimwire/grimwire/issues](//github.com/grimwire/grimwire/issues).*

 ---

 *WebRTC is not fully implemented in all browsers!
-If your browser does not support it, Grimwire will "bounce" traffic through the relays to make sure you can still connect.*
+If your browser does not support it, Grimwire will "bounce" traffic through the relays to make sure you can still connect.
+Currently, you must use Chrome Canary or the latest Firefox to make a direct connection.*

---
+---

 ## Basic Usage

 ### Finding a Relay

 At the time of this writing, there aren't any public relays - you have to host your own or use a friend's.

-If you don't have a relay you can use, and lack the technical expertise to start your own, contact your friendly neighborhood nerd and ask them for assistance.
-Be sure to thank them for their hacking, and, even if they are clean-shaven, complement their neckbeard.
+If you want a relay, but lack the technical expertise to start your own, contact me at pfrazee@gmail.com and I'll help you get started.

 ### Installing a Relay